biotite-dev/biotite/doc/install.rst

 If you are a Linux user, you should be able to install these packages simply via *pip* (Tip: Use ``--only-binary :all:`` to ensure precompiled versions are installed).
-In case you are using Windows I recommend installing *numpy* and *matplotlib* via `Conda <https://conda.io/docs/>`_, or alternatively `Anaconda <https://www.anaconda.com/download/>`_ which already contains the forementioned packages.
+In case you are using Windows, I recommend installing *numpy* and *matplotlib* via `Conda <https://conda.io/docs/>`_, or alternatively `Anaconda <https://www.anaconda.com/download/>`_ which already contains the forementioned packages.